kuuzon/githubport/04_GithubPages.md

   - **NOTE:** Using CLI commands, the same process would be:

-    - Add all files to local git: `git add -a`
+    - Add all files to local git: `git add .`

     - Commit to local main: `git commit -m "add deploy workflow"`